-Event message Trigger condition Details 1) Severity Remote maintenance disabled Remote maintenance has been deactivated Date, time Normal (positive, with match) Remote maintenance ena- bled The remote maintenance has been activated (The report is output unfiltered on local destinations).
+Event message Trigger condition Details 1) Severity Remote maintenance disa- bled Remote maintenance has been deactivated Date, time Normal (positive, with match) Remote maintenance ena- bled The remote maintenance has been activated (The report is output unfiltered on local destinations).
 Date, time Normal (negative, with match) Restart of applications card CPU2 executed The restart of applications card CPU2 was executed successfully.
 Date, time critical (positive, with match) Restart of applications card CPU2 required The system has detected that a manual restart of the applications card CPU2 is required (e. g. for a security update).
 Date, time critical (negative, with match) Restricted operating mode disabled Restricted mode could be disabled again.
 Date, time critical (positive, with match) Restricted operating mode enabled (not valid for Virtual Appliance) The communication server has switched to restricted mode.
-Cause: 0: No valid licence Cause, date, time critical (negative, with match) Restricted operating mode enabled (Virtual Appliance only) critical (negative, with match) Satellites missing after super- vision time After an AIN update (Master and all satellites) some satellites no longer have a connection to the Master.
+Cause: 0: No valid licence Cause, date, time critical (negative, with match) Restricted operating mode enabled (Virtual Appliance only) The communication server has switched to restricted mode.
+Cause: 0: No valid licence.
+1: Link to gateway satellite lost.
+2: Max. duration without link to licence server reached.
+3: Your system clone confirmed.
+4: Licence check mode mismatch in SLS and MiVo400.
+5: Support mode enabled.
+Cause, date, time critical (negative, with match) Satellites missing after super- vision time After an AIN update (Master and all satellites) some satellites no longer have a connection to the Master.
 Total satellites missing, Satellites rolled back, Date, Time Serious (without match) Send e-mail failed The system was unable to send an e-mail because an error occurred.
 Meaning of the parameter values in Tab.
 101 Cause/action, e-mail client, additional information, date, time critical (negative, with match) SIMPLE/MSRP back within the licence limit There are now enough licences available for using the MSRP and/or SIMPLE protocol for users.
 Date, time Serious (positive, with match) SIP account available The SIP account has successfully registered with the SIP provider.
 Provider, account, date, time critical (positive, with match)